2beFound/external-api-docs/scenarios/README.md

 # Implementation scenarios

-This section is inteded to give a graphical overview of the various integration approaches for the ALPINRESORTS.com API.
+This section is intended to give a graphical overview of the various integration approaches for the ALPINRESORTS.com API.

 ## Referer Partnership